 AI

-AnalityQa AI AI runs a two-proportion z-test, calculates the absolute and relative lift, computes the 95% CI, and states whether the result clears the significance threshold at your sample size.
+AnalityQa runs a two-proportion z-test, calculates the absolute and relative lift, computes the 95% CI, and states whether the result clears the significance threshold at your sample size.

 Summary table: conversion rate by variant, absolute lift, relative lift, 95% CI, p-value